Bioconductor/bioconductor.org/content/news/bioc_3_15_release.md

   can be used in differential expression analysis to remove the effects of degradation.

+- [RAREsim](/packages/RAREsim) Haplotype simulations of rare variant genetic data that emulates real data can be performed with RAREsim.
+  RAREsim uses the expected number of variants in MAC bins - either as provided by default parameters or estimated from target data - and an abundance of rare variants as simulated HAPGEN2 to probabilistically prune variants.
+RAREsim produces haplotypes that emulate real sequencing data with respect to the total number of variants, allele frequency spectrum, haplotype structure, and variant annotation.

 - [Rbwa](/packages/Rbwa) Provides an R wrapper for BWA alignment algorithms.
 Both BWA-backtrack and BWA-MEM are available.
   Convenience function to build a BWA index from a reference genome